top of page

 Asseyi (Harries)

 A second-half penalty from Mariona Caldentey and a late Rosa Kafaji strike condemned West Ham United's women's team to a 2-0 defeat against Arsenal.
 After a goalless first-half at Chigwell Construction Stadium, the Hammers fell behind after 71 minutes following Caldentey's composed finish from the spot, before Kafaji confirmed maximum points for the Gunners in the closing stages after her drilled close-range effort from Stina Blackstenius' cutback.
+Having secured a historic first-ever victory over the Gunners last season, and starting this season positively, you could sense the confidence from Rehanne Skinner and players to record back-to-back victories over their London rivals right from the opening whistle, and the home side began dominating possession and territory.

 It took just three minutes to create the first chance of the afternoon in the pouring east London rain when Viviane Asseyi was fouled on the edge of the box.
 The forward dusted herself down to step up and take the free-kick, only for her attempted curling effort to go over the bar.